 While weight training is a great way to add to a child's fitness routine, it should not be the only component.
 Make sure to include plenty of aerobic exercise as well to strengthen the heart and lungs.

-Parents and children wondering what age can you start lifting weights are taking a great first step toward a healthier future.
-Make sure that the person in question is ready, both physically and mentally, for the challenge, and in the case of children, that they remain motivated to continue lifting safely.
+Lifting weights correctly can be a great first step toward a healthier future.
+Make sure a child is ready, both physically and mentally, for the challenge and can remain motivated to continue lifting safely.
 Add weights to a fitness routine and increase strength, health, flexibility and overall fitness for life.